mendoza-quintero/homepage/index.md

 ---

-## Edrea Mendoza Quintero
+# Edrea Mendoza Quintero

-I am a History PhD Candidate focusing on creating more engaging history through emerging technology.
-This site is built using GitHub Pages, a free platform for web hosting that gives me full control over my content, files, and style.
+I am a History PhD Candidate at the University of New Mexico.
+My research focuses on Latin American history, specifically women and reproductive rights in Mexico during the 1970s and 1980s.
+My other interests include Cold War history in Latin America, gender history, social movements, and US-Latin American relations.

 {% assign essays = site.pages | where: "homepage", true %}
 {% include card-list.html cards = essays %}